Female with headphones on smiling

 Learning and Teaching

-Independent learning includes hours engaged with essential reading, further reading, reflective writing and self-directed study, preparation for lectures and in-class activities, and assignment preparation and completion.
+Learning is largely through independent study, including hours engaged with essential reading, further reading, reflective writing, self-directed study, preparation for lectures and in-class activities, assignment preparation and managing a small supervision caseload.

 Study time